About the Forsythia Festival

 About the Festival

-Kick off spring with the Forsythia Festival, held annually the second weekend in March in downtown Forsyth.
-This free, family-fun event features a two-day arts-and-crafts show, children’s fair, a 5K and one-mile fun run, sporting tournaments, live entertainment, and much more.
-Enjoy mouth-watering foods, fine arts and crafts, and a fun time for the whole family.
-Join us Saturday night for FaithFest, our faith-based singing competition celebrating music, faith, and our community.
-Celebrate the whole week with community events and a beauty pageant.
+Kick off spring with the Forsythia Festival, held annually in downtown Forsyth.
+This free, family-fun event features a two-day arts-and-crafts show, a 5K, sporting tournaments, and much more!
+Enjoy mouth-watering foods, fine arts and crafts, and activities the whole family can enjoy!
+Celebrate the whole week with community events!

 The Forsythia Festival takes place in the streets around the historic downtown square of the City of Forsyth, Georgia.
 From I-75, take exit 187 and turn towards the downtown historic district.
 The Festival is located 1 hour south of Atlanta via Interstate-75.

-The Forsythia Festival has a no pet policy; however, serviceanimals are welcome (and appropriate paper work should be on hand)
+The Forsythia Festival has a strict no pet policy; however, service animals are welcome (and appropriate paper work should be on hand).

 The Forsythia Festival, in any form, reserves the exclusive right to the use of its name, logo and symbol thereof.